Spatchler/scfetch/README.md

 ### Build with gcc:
 (Remove the macros for the elements you dont want, remove the _BARS macro if you want ram and swap to display as text)

+Add the _ALT macro if you want the alternate version.

 There is also a _PROFILING macro that times all the modules.

 You can also change the colours by changing the colour macros inside the file using [`ansi escapes`](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797#color-codes).